Cuba–Russia relations: Cuba and the Russian Federation

-In July 2009 Russia began oil exploration in the Gulf of Mexico after signing a deal with Cuba.
+In July 2009, Russia began oil exploration in the Gulf of Mexico after signing a deal with Cuba.
 Under the new agreement, Russia has also granted a loan of $150 million to buy construction and agricultural equipment.
 In 2013, Medvedev again visited Cuba in which he signed agreements on education, health, hydrometeorology, aeronautics and space technology.

 After Russia annexed Crimea from Ukraine in March 2014, Cuba recognized Crimea as a part of Russia.

 In July 2014, Vladimir Putin also visited Cuba, where he touted a decision to wipe clean 90 percent of the island's $35 billion debt to Moscow and announced deals to invest in Cuba's offshore oil industry.

 During the 2022 Russian invasion of Ukraine, the Cuban government blamed the United States for the crisis in Ukraine and backed Russia's right to "self-defense" against NATO expansion, but did not endorse the invasion, saying the conflict should be resolved diplomatically.
 First Secretary of the Communist Party of Cuba Miguel Díaz-Canel visited Vladimir Putin in Moscow in November 2022, and the two leaders criticized "unfair" economic sanctions against Cuba and Russia.
 They also opened a monument to Fidel Castro in one of Moscow's districts.

 In January 2023 and May 2023, the two countries announced a series of agreements.
 Russia agreed to supply Cuba with 1.64 million tons of oil and oil products each year and assist with technology for oil exploration in the Boca de Jaruco oil deposit.
 It also committed to building a hydroelectric plant in Santiago de Cuba and a solar plant.
 Russia stated that it would modernize a Cuban steel mill, help and administer and modernize sugar plants, help in agricultural processing, and contribute to the development of light industry in Cuba.
 Russia also resumed direct flights to Cuba and announced the building of a hotel for Russians in Cuba and a new airline terminal.
 In turn, Cuba agreed to offer thirty-year land leases for Russian investors, allow for duty-free importation of Russian machinery, help establish a trading house, provide preferential tax treatment for Russian investors, provide for expedited repatriation of profits to Russia, and allow Russian enterprises in Cuba the ability to directly hire and dismiss employees, which is not normally allowed for foreign enterprises in Cuba.

-The countries also agreed to a several joint educational programs covering agriculture, biomedicine, and biopharmaceuticals.
+The countries also agreed to several joint educational programs covering agriculture, biomedicine, and biopharmaceuticals.
 An interparliamentary commission was announced to collaborate on finance, investment, energy, tourism, agriculture, and opposing foreign sanctions.

 In September 2023, Cuba's foreign minister Bruno Rodríguez announced that the Cuban foreign ministry had uncovered a human trafficking network operating from Russia aiming to recruit Cuban citizens living in both Russia and Cuba to fight as mercenaries against Ukraine.
 In a press release, Cuba's foreign ministry said "Cuba is not part of the war in Ukraine" and that "Cuba has a firm and clear historical position against mercenaryism".